thruthesky/flutterflow_libraries/docs/data.md

 With the `Comment`, you can easily build blog or forum community apps.
 Refer to the `Comment` documentation for more details.

+## Suggested Use Cases

+If you want to build the following features in your apps, `Data` functionality is good;

+- Blogs, News, Reminders
+- Forum (Built-in BBS) based community apps
+- Social apps with listing/scrolling activity wall screen
+- Shopping mall apps
+- Any functionality that related in creating and listing articles

 ## Installation